Rishi-Selarka/spenly-legal/terms-of-service.md

 - The provision of the paid service is conditioned upon your payment of the applicable fees.
 - Payment must be made by the methods specified within the App.
 - You are responsible for all charges incurred under your account, including applicable taxes.

+## Spenly Premium

+Overview: Spenly Premium is an optional in-app purchase that provides users with additional features, including an ad-free experience and exclusive tools.

+Payment & Billing: Payment for Spenly Premium is processed through Apple’s App Store using your Apple ID.
+By purchasing, you agree that all fees, including applicable taxes, will be charged to your Apple account.

+Auto-Renewal: If Spenly Premium is offered as a subscription, it will automatically renew at the end of each billing cycle unless you cancel at least 24 hours before the renewal date through your App Store account settings.

+Refunds: All purchases are final and non-refundable, except as required by law or as provided under Apple’s refund policies.
+Refund requests must be submitted directly to Apple.

+Changes to Pricing or Features: We may update the pricing, features, or tiers of Spenly Premium.
+Any material changes will be communicated within the App or via your App Store account.
+Continued use after changes take effect constitutes acceptance of the updated terms.

 ## Termination